It’s My Toolkit here back with another useful article to keep you up to date with this ever-evolving industry.

 This time, we’ve decided to take an in-depth look at one of our most popular ranges over here at Stapling and Nailing Supplies – the mighty 71 Series! (a stapler for upholstery)

 The 71 Series Staplers have been firm customer favourites for as long as we can remember.
 Our upholstery friends are particularly big fans of the range, so are our DIY customers and even those taking on specialist projects such as car door cards.

 Top Tip: The most common staplers for fabric are air powered and need a compressor; these staplers are the easiest to use (less wrist strain) and are most effective in general.
-However, the Managing Director here at My ToolKit has sourced a couple of excellent electric staplers in case that you are unable to use a compressor for one reason or another.
+However, the Managing Director here at MytoolKit has carefully sourced and tested one electric stapler in the case that you are unable to use a compressor yet still need that professional finish.